 The animals of North America include some of the most diverse species in the world.
 They are of all different sizes, shapes, colors, and speeds.

-Here is a list of the ten slowest animals in North America, starting at the fast, slow end and working down to some of the slowest creatures on the continent, and perhaps maybe in the world.
+Here is a list of the ten slowest animals in North America, starting at the short, slow end and working down to some of the slowest creatures on the continent, perhaps in the world.

 10. Swallowtail Butterfly

-Swallowtail butterflies are actually a group of insects that belong to the family Papilionidae.
-This family is comprised of about 560 butterfly species, with different species living all over North America.
+Swallowtail butterflies are a group of insects belonging to the family Papilionidae.
+This family comprises about 560 butterfly species, with different species living all over North America.
 Their name derives from their appearance, especially the pointed tips of their hind wings, which resemble that of the swallow bird.

-Their wing-beat speed — the slowest of all insects — makes them one of the slowest animals in North America.
-This allows the swallowtail to feed on its most common foods, which in the case of the Eastern Tiger Swallowtail (Papilio glaucus) include lilac, wild cherry, and milkweed nectars.
+Their wing-beat speed, the slowest of all insects, makes them one of North America’s slowest animals.
+This allows the swallowtail to feed on its most common foods, which in the case of the Eastern Tiger Swallowtail (Papilio glaucus), include lilac, wild cherry, and milkweed nectars.

-Compared to that of a midge fly (several species of the order Diptera), which is 62,760 beats per minute, the swallowtail butterfly’s wings flap at only 300 beats per minute.
+Compared to a midge fly (several species of the order Diptera), which is 62,760 beats per minute, the swallowtail butterfly’s wings flap at only 300 beats per minute.

-The manatee is one of the slowest-moving mammals of the North American continent.
-The Florida Manatee (Trichechus manatus latirostris) is a subspecies of the West Indian Manatee (Trichechus manatus) and inhabits coastal areas along with Florida, the Gulf Coast, and the Eastern Seaboard, up to Massachusetts.
+The manatee is one of the slowest-moving mammals on the North American continent.
+The Florida Manatee (Trichechus manatus latirostris) is a subspecies of the West Indian Manatee (Trichechus manatus) and inhabits coastal areas including Florida, the Gulf Coast, and the Eastern Seaboard, up to Massachusetts.

-Currently, however, the manatee is attracted to warm-water outflow from power plants and other human-made sources.
-Unlike other animals, manatees have lungs along their backs, which expand and contract to give them varying degrees of buoyancy.
+The manatee is currently attracted to warm-water outflow from power plants and other human-made sources.
+Unlike other animals, manatees have lungs along their backs, which expand and contract to give them varying buoyancy degrees.